On this page:

 Mr and Mrs X own their house outright, so have no mortgage, it is valued at £450,000

-They didn’t want to lose the house, but it would take them too long to sell their own house, to be able to meet the 4 week deadline.
+They have £200,000 in savings and have found the house of their dreams for £475,000.
+However, the seller wants a quick sale, 4 weeks maximum.
+Mr and Mrs X didn’t want to lose the house, but it would take them too long to sell their own house to be able to meet the 4-week deadline.

 Taking into account their savings, they needed an additional £275,000.

-After taking advice, they decided that a 6-month bridging loan for £275,000 that would enable them to buy their dream house and have plenty of time to sell their house.
+After taking advice, they decided that a 6-month bridging loan for £275,000 would enable them to buy their dream house and have plenty of time to sell their house.

 The lender agreed to lend them the money they needed.
-It was secured it on their current property, and they were able to purchase their new dream home.
+It was secured it on their current property and they were able to purchase their new dream home.

-The interest rate was 0.94% per month, they did not have to pay any monthly payments as they were rolled up and paid as a lump sum at the end of the loan.
+The interest rate was 0.94% per month, but they did not have to pay any monthly payments as they were rolled up and paid as a lump sum at the end of the loan.

-After 4 months, they completed on the sale of their house and repaid the bridging loan, £275,000 plus interest and fees.
+After 4 months, the sale of their house was completed, and they were able to repay the bridging loan of £275,000 plus interest and fees.

 This example is based on figures from a bridging lender on 01/04/2024 and is for illustrative purposes only.